M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 I am pleased to inform you that the referenced ticket <issue number> has been successfully resolved.
 All necessary actions have been completed, and the issue has been addressed as required.

-If there are any additional steps or further input needed from your side, please do not hesitate to let me know.
+If there are any additional steps or further input from your side, please do not hesitate to let me know.

 Thank you for your cooperation.